wecodemore/wpstarter/docs/quick-start.md

   - `.env.example`
   - `.gitignore`

-*(some files in wp folder have been omitted for sake of readability)*
+*(some files in wp folder have been omitted for the sake of readability)*

 ## There's More

-The example in this page shows how simple is to get started with WP Starter.
-However, by using both general Composer settings and WP Starter specific settings is possible to do more with WP Starter and also to control and customize any aspect of WP Starter flow.
+The example in this page shows how simple it is to get started with WP Starter.
+However, by using both general Composer settings and WP Starter specific settings it is possible to do more with WP Starter and also to control and customize any aspect of the WP Starter flow.

-The ***"Complete Usage Example"*** doc page contains a `composer.json` example code that uses all WP Starter power by making use of all the configurations available.
+The ***"Complete Usage Example"*** doc page contains a `composer.json` example code that uses all of the WP Starter power by making use of all of the configurations available.

-WP Starter flow is what goes from a `composer.json` to a fully functional WordPress site.
-What happen in between is that Composer install all packages and, after that, WP Starter performs different operations to configure the WordPress site.
+The WP Starter flow is what happens when you go from a `composer.json` to a fully functional WordPress site.
+What happens in-between is that Composer installs all packages and, after that, WP Starter performs different operations to configure the WordPress site.

-All these operations are called *steps* and are described one by one in the ***"How It Works"*** doc page.
+All these operations are called *steps* and are individually described on the ***"How It Works"*** doc page.

 Moreover, the way every WP Starter step works can be configured with settings in the `composer.json` file.
-The ***"WP Starter Options"*** doc page describes all the available configuration.
+The ***"WP Starter Options"*** doc page describes all the available configurations.